🎁Order on Amazon for Christmas delivery!Shop Now

 Mother-in-Law Plant (Monstera Deliciosa)

-Also known as the snake plant.
+Also known as the snake plant, or mother-in-law's tongue.
 It contains the toxic substance saponin which can cause G.I. pain, drooling, and swelling of the mouth and throat.

 Conclusion